• Skip to primary navigation

 The meat is marinated overnight to allow the spices to seep into it.

-Ingredients like fried onions, yoghurt, spices, ginger and garlic are always a winning combo for kebabs.
+Ingredients like fried onions, yogurt, spices, ginger and garlic are always a winning combo for kebabs.

-Papaya is chockful of a poweful enzyme called papain which can break down even tough meats like beef in a jiffy.
+Papaya is chockful of a poweful enzyme called papain which can break down even tough meats like beef.
 The result?
-Soft as velvet kebabs, duh!
+Soft as velvet kebabs!

 The marinated beef is cooked on a slow fire until all the liquid evaporates and the kebabs have absorbed the rich masala fully.